DaanJansen94/LassaSeq/README.md

-                        2 = Keep only sequences with known date 3 = Keep only sequences with both known location and date 4 = No metadata filter --countries           Comma-separated list of countries to filter sequences
+                        2 = Keep only sequences with known date 3 = Keep only sequences with both known location and date 4 = No metadata filter --countries           (Optional) Comma-separated list of countries to filter sequences If not specified, sequences from all countries will be included
                         Examples: "Sierra Leone, Guinea" or "Nigeria, Mali"
                         Available: Nigeria, Sierra Leone, Liberia, Guinea, Mali, Ghana, Benin, Burkina Faso, Ivory Coast, Togo